swallace17/wallacelabs.site/content/posts/Static Site Hosting with Docker, Hugo, and NGINX Proxy Manger/index.md

 ## Phase One - Getting the Site Running Locally
 Before worrying about domain DNS records, web hosting, and port-forwarding rules, we're first going to focus on getting a site running on your local network.
 First, we'll setup the web-server.

-### Preparing Your Web-Server.
+### Installing Docker
 Our goal here is to setup your server to act as a Docker host.
 The Operating System (OS) you choose is mostly up to your preference, as Docker can be run on Windows, macOS, or Linux.

-> *A quick aside: If you plan on using this Web-Server as a general purpose home server, I would recommend the [Unraid OS](https://unraid.net).
-For the unfamiliar, Unraid is a Linux-based OS purpose built for home server and Network-Attached-Storage (NAS) functionality.
-That being said-- it is definitely worth considering the security implications of running a web host on the same computer you use for other general purpose tasks.
-By using a computer for web hosting, you are inherently opening up your system to the internet.
-There is a lot to be said for isolating your web-host through any variety of means; However, a thorough consideration of these potential risks, and the network hardening measures which might be taken to mitigate them, is outside the scope of this discussion.
+> *A quick aside: If you plan on using your Web-Server as a general purpose home server, it is definitely worth considering the security implications of running a web host on the same computer you use for other general purpose tasks.
+By using a computer for web hosting, you are inherently opening up this system to the internet, and there is a lot to be said for isolating a web-host system through any variety of means.
+A thorough consideration of these potential risks, and the network hardening measures which might be taken to mitigate them, is outside the scope of this discussion.
 A post for another day, perhaps.
-For now, suffice it to say that our risk factor here is not particularly large, due in large part to the fact that we will be hosting a static site, rather than a dynamic one.
-Had I opted to host a dynamic site using Wordpress, I would be singing a different tune.
-[See here](https://srandby.org/digital-writing/index.html#randby-process) for additional reading on the security implications of static vs. dynamic sites.*
+For now though, suffice it to say that our risk factor here is not particularly large, due primarily to the fact that we will be hosting a static site, rather than a dynamic one.
+Had I opted to host a dynamic site using Wordpress, or something of the like, I would be singing a different tune.
+For additional reading on the security implications of static vs. dynamic sites, [see here](https://srandby.org/digital-writing/index.html#randby-process).*

-Begin by [installing the Docker Engine](https://docs.docker.com/engine/install/) using the instructions specific to your OS (If you do happen to be using Unraid, Docker is already installed).
-Once Docker is installed, we're going to setup a development environment for your site by setting up a few containers.
+Begin by [installing the Docker Engine](https://docs.docker.com/engine/install/) using the instructions specific to your OS.
+With Docker installed, we can now begin setting up the first container we'll be using.

-### Configuring the Development Environment
+### Setting up a Hugo container

-Now we're going to build the site using the [Hugo Docker Container](https://hub.docker.com/r/klakegg/hugo/).
-This image on Docker Hub is highly configurable for integration into custom web-publishing workflows.
-For our use, we'd like to have a basic container which, when run, provides an interactive shell environment where we can run Hugo commands.
+To create the site, we will be using the [Hugo Docker Container](https://hub.docker.com/r/klakegg/hugo/).
+Hugo's Docker-Hub image is highly configurable, offering many different tags for specialized integration into custom web-publishing workflows.
+For our use, all we really want is basic container which, when run, provides an interactive shell environment where we can run Hugo commands.
 The below docker compose file will accomplish this:

 {{< gist swallace17 2ce37da57497e37ec36110c24eb20668 >}}

 Go ahead and download that file.
-Update the volume mapping from ``*PATH TO SITE*`` to wherever you would like to create your site's git repo to live on the host system.
+Update the volume mapping from ``*PATH TO SITE*`` to wherever you would like your site's git repo to live on the host system.
 Open up a Terminal/Powershell session, navigate to whichever folder ``docker-compose.yml`` has been downloaded to, and run the following command:

 ```bash
 docker-compose up